mui/material-ui/docs/src/pages/system/basics/basics-ja.md

 ## CSS property

-If you want to support custom CSS values, you can use our `css()` helper.
+If you want to support custom CSS values, you can use the `css()` helper.
 It will process the `css` property.

 {{"demo": "pages/system/basics/CssProp.js", "defaultCodeOpen": true}}